skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/14_building_a_movement_and_a_presence.md

 # Building a movement and a presence

-Share your team's mission and work by building a brand and a presence &mdash; both online and in-person &mdash; as part of your communications efforts.
+Share your team's mission and work by building a brand and a presence — both online and in-person — as part of your communications efforts.

 Building this presence will help you: